oddbird/oddsite/content/2017/03/06/pattern-making.rst

 The Theming Option
 ~~~~~~~~~~~~~~~~~~

-There's an interesting side effect of our solution
+There’s an interesting side effect of our solution
-that I've never really dug into before now.
+that I’ve never really dug into before now.
 While variable relationships are static,
 calculated at the point they are defined,
 our relationships remain dynamic until they are called.

-Let's start with a few colors
+Let’s start with a few colors
 defined as variables,
 with one color based on the other color: